pqabelian/abelian-community-website/docs/downloads/fullnode-db.md

   3. Move the extracted mainnet directory to the [Default Location](#default-data-directory-location).
   4. Restart the Desktop Wallet and click sync (sync Mainnet), Start synchronization and ensure it reaches 100% (latest block height).

-## Semi-Full Node
+## SemiFull Node

 ### Default Data Directory Location

-Abelian developers need to download the Abec Mainnet/Testnet (Semi-Full Node) data package, with the default data directory location as follows:
+Abelian developers with sufficient disk space are advised to download the Abelian SemiFull Node (`semifullnode`) data package for either the mainnet or testnet, with the default data directory location as follows:

 #### (Mainnet)
 ::: code-group